skonfig/base/type/__ssh_authorized_key/man.rst

 REQUIRED PARAMETERS
 -------------------
 file
-   The authorized_keys file where the given key should be managed. key
+   The authorized_keys file which should be managed. key
-   The ssh key which shall be managed in this authorized_keys file.
+   The SSH key which shall be managed in ``--file``.
-   Must be a string containing the ssh keytype, base 64 encoded key and optional trailing comment which shall be added to the given authorized_keys file.
+   Must be a string containing the ssh keytype, base64-encoded key and optional trailing comment which shall be added to the given authorized_keys file.